fagostini/RNA-seq-pipeline/README.md

 ## To-Do

+  - The Bowtie2 step runs a python script were the gzip support could be implemented
   - PCR duplicates removal with Picard (files are currenly produced from STAR outputs);
   - ChIP-seq branch (useful for techniques where splicing is not accounted for);
   - Dynamic retrieval of genome and annotation.